 The startup has previously seen financing from Canaan Partners, Square Peg Capitals, along with Indian businessman Ratan Tata.

-The startup was founded in 2015 by a team from the MIT Sloan School of Business and the Harvard Business School.
+The startup was founded in 2015 by a team from the MIT Sloan School of Management and the Harvard Business School.

 Human beings have been trying to predict the weather – formally and informally – for a millennia.
 The technological advancements in meteorology in the 19th century have focussed on radars to detect changes in the weather.
 But traditional meteorological monitoring through the use of radars and sensors can be prohibitively expensive.
 However, it is equally important.